sharkdp/numbat/book/src/example-numbat_syntax.md

 # 1. Imports

 use prelude        # This is not necessary.
 The 'prelude'
                    # module will always be loaded upon startup

-use physics::temperature_conversion   # Load a specific module
+use units::stoney  # Load a specific module

 # 2. Numbers